 The value of your software system today is given by its external functionality.
-Tomorrow, its value is given by how well you can to adapt it.
+The value of your software system tomorrow is given by how well you'll be able to adapt it.
 This depends on your ability to understand the system's internals enough to guide its evolution.